 This committee operates in accordance with the UWA Principles for the Operation of Committee and UWA Rules for the operation of committees.
 Members must act in accordance with the University Committee Members' Code of Conduct.

-1. The Coursework Scholarships Committee is a standing committee of the Academic Board/Academic Council.
+1. The Coursework Scholarships Committee is a standing committee of the University Education Committee.

 2. The role of the Coursework Scholarships Committee is to—

-a) advise and submit recommendations to the Academic Council on policy matters relating to the establishment and administration of Coursework Scholarships awards;
+a) advise and submit recommendations to the Academic Board via the University Education Committee on policy matters relating to the establishment and administration of Coursework Scholarships awards;

 b) recommend to the University Executive or body, where appropriate, funding and budget strategies pertaining to coursework scholarships;